If you're feeling guilty after eating unhealthy food, after a cheat meal, or simply after eating too much, you've come to the right place.

 In the end, we are all going to eat what we're going to eat.
 We're going to make the mistakes that we're going to make (whether we feel bad about them or not).

-The next time you start feeling guilty about something you've just eaten, I want you to try to remember how pointless (and harmful) your reaction really is.
+So the next time you start feeling guilty about something you've just eaten, I want you to try to remember how pointless (and harmful) these emotions really are.

 Getting rid of guilt is definitely a step in the right direction, but on its own, this is still only a minor piece of the whole weight loss puzzle.